Compassionate Care Volunteers

 The Hospital Ministry is committed to ministering the love and compassion of Jesus Christ.
 Our Pastors, Parish Nurses, and Hospital Ministrants are driven to serve others, extending prayer and support to those who are recovering from illness or medical treatment in hospitals, hospice, rehabilitation, convalescent or nursing facilities.
 To volunteer, please contact Yovita Wooden.

-Home Communion is offered to members who are physically unable to attend worship services in-person.
+This Ministry is offered to members who are physically unable to attend worship services in-person.
 Trained ministrants are sent out once a month to share the sacrament of communion, reading of scripture, and prayer with those desiring to take communion.
-To volunteer, please contact Yovita Wooden.
+If you would like to receive communion in your home, contact Yovita Wooden.

 The Meals Ministry serves families or individuals experiencing a serious illness, hospitalization, family crisis, or birth of a child.
 Designed to help ease daily burdens, the Meals Ministry is carried out by a network of volunteers who focus on serving others through meal delivery.
 Email Carol VanArtsdalen to sign up to serve.

 ShareCare Faith In Action is a network of trained volunteers from faith groups and the wider community that provides compassionate and practical services to the elderly and those with special needs.
-The goals include to enhancing the heir dignity, independence and quality of life by helping with transportation, visitation, shopping, chores, yard work, and care.
-If you are willing to be a volunteer for ShareCare, or are willing to provide GRACE members with rides to worship (ShareCare does not operate on Sundays), please contact Scott Fogel, firstname.lastname@example.org.
+The goals include enhancing their dignity, independence, and quality of life by helping with transportation, visitation, shopping, chores, yard work, and care.
+If you are willing to be a volunteer for ShareCare, please call ShareCare Faith in Action at 610-867-2177 (ShareCare does not operate on Sundays).

 A Stephen Minister provides care to one person at a time, meeting with that person once a week for about an hour.
-If you are interested in serving with the Stephen Ministry, please e-mail Vickie Clark.
+If you are interested in serving with the Stephen Ministry, please e-mail Sue Dietrich.